CodingPenguin1/JARVIS-Voice-Assistant/README.md

 Should also be able to read the output of the command it calls and base a response off that.
 If I ask "What's your IP" it should run `ip a | grep ... ` and respond with "My IP is $IP"

-Before sending a command to the back end, the front end removes the keyword
+Before sending a command to the back end, the front end removes the keyword and trims leading and trailing whitespace